arouyan/lakeFS/docs/setup/hooks.md

 in the repository branch where the action occurred.
 A failure to parse an `Action` file will result with a failing `Run`.

-For example, lakeFS will search and execute all matching `Action` files with the prefix `lakefs://repo1/feature-1/_lakefs_actions/` on:
+For example, lakeFS will search and execute all the matching `Action` files with the prefix `lakefs://repo1/feature-1/_lakefs_actions/` on:
 1. Commit to `feature-1` branch on `repo1` repository.
 1. Merge to `main` branch from `feature-1` branch on `repo1` repository.